Guy Cloutier

 Guy Cloutier (born 11 February 1940 in Chicoutimi, Quebec, Canada) is a Canadian music producer and talent manager.

 Cloutier adapted reality TV to the Quebec market.
-Entertainers Stéphanie Cloutier and Véronique Cloutier are his daughters.
-The father of Stéphanie's daughter is former NHL goaltender José Théodore.
+Entertainers Stéphanie Cloutier and Véronique Cloutier are his daughters. his daughter, Stephanie, is married to former NHL goalie Jose Theodore.

 On 20 December 2004, he was sentenced to 3 1/2 years (42 months) in prison for sexually abusing singer Nathalie Simard.

 Career

-He started in managing and music production by forming Productions Guy Cloutier in 1969, becoming famous for launching the career of child singing sensation René Simard.
+He started in managing and music production by forming Productions Guy Cloutier in 1969 and became famous for launching the career of child singing sensation René Simard.

 He produced Loft Story, a made-in-Quebec reality TV show, and Taillefer & filles, a cooking show where mother and daughter Claudette and Marie-Josée Taillefer cook their favourite meals in front of a studio audience.

 Abuse

 Cloutier pleaded guilty to five charges, including sexual assault, indecent exposure and sex with a minor.
 He served 19 months of a 42-month sentence.
 It was later revealed that one of the victims was Nathalie Simard, who was under contract with Cloutier.
-Cloutier also entered a guilty plea to a charge of indecent exposure involving another minor whose name and gender were not made public.
+He also entered a guilty plea to a charge of indecent exposure involving another minor whose name and gender were not made public.
 He received a 16-month sentence in that case.

 Guy Cloutier Communications

-His company, Guy Cloutier Communications, became Novem Communications in October 2004 when control passed to his daughter Véronique.
+His company, Productions Guy Cloutier, became Novem Communications in October 2004 when control passed to his daughter Véronique.
 In October 2009, Véronique sold her shares to Francois Ferland.